Cosmic-Ray Nuclei, Antiprotons and Gamma-rays in the Galaxy: a New Diffusion Model: Description of the model

 The injection abundances $q^i_0$ are tuned so that the propagated spectra of primary and secondary (or their ratio) species fit the observed ones (see below).
 Even though our code allows to consider different power-law indexes $\alpha_i$ for the different nuclear species, in this work we only consider the same $\alpha_{i}\equiv\alpha$ for all species, when not differently stated.
 For each value of $\delta$ in eq.~(\ref{eq:diff_coeff}) the source spectral slope $\alpha$ is fixed by the requirement that at high energy $E_k \gg 100~\GeV$/n, at which spallation processes are almost irrelevant, the equality $\alpha + \delta = 2.7$ is satisfied\footnote{In this regime, the theoretical expectation for the observed flux $\Phi$ on Earth is $\Phi(E) \approx Q(E)/D(E) \sim E^{-(\alpha+\delta)}$ \cite{Berezinsky:book}.}, in order to match the observed slope.
 It is understood that DRAGON (similarly to GALPROP) cannot account for the local conditions (e.g.~enhanced turbulence strength and gas density) in the vicinity of the sources, because its limited spatial resolution does not allow to investigate lengths $\simleq 40~\pc$ (while the typical source size is $d \simleq 10~\pc$).
-These effects, however, are unlikely to produce a significant effect on the CR spectrum, as the mean fraction of the CR path-length spent in those regions is quite small. \item[Nuclear cross sections] As in GALPROP (see \cite{GALPROPweb} and references therein) the spallation cross sections and the spallation network are based on a compilation of experimental data and semi-empirical energy dependent interpolation formulas as provided e.g.~in \cite{Letaw:83,Webber:90,Silbeberg}. \item[Target gas] The IS gas is composed mainly by molecular, atomic and ionized hydrogen (respectively, H$_2$, HI and HII).
+These effects, however, are unlikely to produce a significant effect on the CR spectrum, as the mean fraction of the CR path-length spent in those regions is quite small. \item[Nuclear cross sections] We included the routines and data tables taken from the public version of GALPROP~\cite{GALPROPweb}.
+In more detail, the material included in our code contains~(see, also,~\cite{SM01}): 1) The nuclear reaction network, built using the Nuclear Data Sheets; 2) The isotopic cross section database built using the T16 Los Alamos compilation \cite{t16lib} and the CEM2k and LAQGSM codes~\cite{codes}; 3) Fits to some particular channels of isotopic production cross section~\cite{MMS01,M03,MM03}; 4) phenomenological approximations adapted from~\cite{W-code} and~\cite{newyield}; 5) inelastic cross section database adapted from~\cite{crosec1,crosec2}. \item[Target gas] The IS gas is composed mainly by molecular, atomic and ionized hydrogen (respectively, H$_2$, HI and HII).
 Although more realistic distributions are known, for $r>2~\kpc$ we adopt the same distributions as in GALPROP, for essentially two reasons.
 First of all, since CRs propagate for million years in the Galaxy, in the stationary limit they just probe a smoothed, mean gas distribution.
 Secondly, we can have a more direct comparison with GALPROP results.

 However, in the central region of the Galaxy, where GALPROP assumes an interpolated density, we use the the H$_2$ and HI distributions as modeled in \cite{Ferriere:07}.
 While the flux and composition of charged CR reaching the Earth are not sensitive to the central gas distribution, this choice allows us to better model the $\gamma$-ray emission in the Galactic Centre (GC) region, as we will discuss in more details in sec.~\ref{sec:gamma}.
 Following \cite{Asplund:2004eu} we take the He/H numerical fraction in the ISM to be 0.11.
 We neglect heavier nuclear species. \end{description}